jgcaffari1/Snake/README.txt

 Other Notes:

-	This project is meant to provide a fundamental interface for a machine learning algorithm to learn how to play.
+	This project is meant to provide a fundamental interface for AI interaction.
 Specifically, it is meant to save complete games, and parse the saved game data.
 This code could be adapted in the future to run output generated from several ML trials playing the game.